saurabh0719/jett/README.md

 Jett is a lightweight micro-framework for building Go HTTP services.
 It builds a layer on top of [HttpRouter](https://github.com/julienschmidt/httprouter) to enable subrouting and flexible addition of middleware at any level - root, subrouter, a specific route.

 Jett strives to be simple and easy to use with minimal abstractions.
 The core framework is less than 300 loc but is designed to be extendable with middleware.
-Comes packaged with a development server equipped for graceful shutdown and a few essential (optional) middleware.
+Comes packaged with a development server equipped for graceful shutdown and a few essential middleware.

+<span id="keyfeatures"></span>

+### Key Features :
+* Build REST APIs quickly with minimal abstraction!

+* Add middleware at any level - Root, Subrouter or in a specific route!
+* Built-in development server with support for graceful shutdown and shutdown functions.
+* Highly flexible & easily customisable with middleware.
+* Helpful response renderers for HTML, JSON, XML and Plain Text.
+* Clean and simple code.
+Jett's core is less than 300 LOC.
+* Extremely lightweight.
+Built on top of `net/http` & `HttpRouter`.

 ```go
 package main